WernerKr/weewx-davisconsolehealthapi/README.md

 "bootloader_version":2
 "clock_source":2
 "app_uptime":1186355
-"tx_kilobytes":181662

-"battery_temp":33		it's not know if this is Â°C or what else (seems to be Â°C)
+"battery_temp":33		it's not know is this is °C or what else (seems to be °C) "tx_kilobytes":181662

 ## Installation
 Install the extension: